chenhaodev/Python-for-Signal-Processing/README.md

 1. PyLab is a Python environment for scientific computation that includes the following packages:

 * matplotlib for graphing and data visualization
-* numpy for fundamental numerical analysis (vectors, matrices, and scientific functions that operate on them)
+* numpy for fundamental numerical analysis, e.g.vectors, matrices, and scientific functions that operate on them.
 * scipy for scientific and engineering applications.
 ----------------------------------